idotuchman/RemoteControl/README.md

 ## I/O Pins

+The RemoteControl library will set the pin mode as either input or output depending on whether you specify INPUT or OUTPUT in the pin method.
 To set an I/O pin, send a command with the pin name, an equal sign, and either 1 or 0.
 For example:
 ```cpp
 LED=1
 ```